Vicnature/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe gives owner all permissions,group read and execute permissions and others write and exectute permissions 10-mirror_permissions makes hello imitate olleh's permissions 11-directories_permissions adds execute permissions to all directories under the owner
+9-John_Doe gives owner all permissions,group read and execute permissions and others write and exectute permissions 10-mirror_permissions makes hello imitate olleh's permissions 11-directories_permissions adds execute permissions to all directories under the owner 12-shell_permissions creates directory my_dir with 751 permissions in the working directory